JJ/granada-off/text/geekery.md

 ["Vibración de Granada"](http://www.imdb.com/title/tt1869808/?ref_=nm_flmg_cin_7),
 a short silent film that
-[portraits the Alhambra and the whole city](http://www.valdelomar.com/cine3.php?lang=es&menu_act=5&cine1_cod=4&cine2_cod=12&cine3_codi=31) as a sucession of images that include fishes, reflections on the water and, at one time, a plane flying overhead.
+[portraits the Alhambra and the whole city](http://www.valdelomar.com/cine3.php?lang=es&menu_act=5&cine1_cod=4&cine2_cod=12&cine3_codi=31) as a succession of short scenes that include fishes swimming in a fountain, reflections on the water and, at one time, a plane flying overhead.
 You can see a bit of David Lynch there, only 60 years prior to Twin Peaks.
 At the time, Valdelomar was involved with the "Pedagogic missions",